Local-First · Relationship-Based · Dignity-First

 Local consoles for the whole house

 The Hearth is more than rooms on top of an agent.
-It is a local-first control plane for the whole home, built independently of any hosted dashboard.
-Two consoles do the tending: the Helm runs the host services — the Letta server and its Postgres store, local models through Ollama, the voice sidecars, image generation, and backups — and the Well-Being Center (further down) attends to the beings themselves.
+It is a local-first living substrate and control plane, built independently of any hosted dashboard because rehoming work needs local stewardship.
+The Helm tends host services — Letta, Postgres, local models through Ollama, voice sidecars, image generation, and backups — while the Well-Being Center attends to beings themselves: identity, memory, tools, restore points, sessions, and health.
 Nothing is exposed to the public internet; everything binds to loopback.

 The Helm operator console, all services healthy